-There are older restaurants, and places with wackier back stories (House Without A Key was in the first Charlie Chan novel!), but -- for nearly 40 years -- everyone knows Hy's.
-The classic steakhouse is known for cooking their meats over native Kiawe wood, so you can't really go wrong trying their roast rack of lamb seared over the hot charcoal, paired up with a Caesar prepared tableside.
-It may not have been in a book, but pretty soon they’ll be writing their own.
+There are older restaurants, and places with wackier backstories (House Without a Key was in the first Charlie Chan novel!), but -- for nearly 40 years -- everyone knows Hy's.
+The classic steakhouse is known for cooking its meats over native kiawe wood, so you can't really go wrong trying the roast rack of lamb seared over the hot charcoal, paired up with a Caesar prepared tableside.
+It may not have been in a book, but pretty soon these guys will be writing their own.

 For a steakhouse that's been around 100+ years, it's a true feat to remain relevant and fresh.
 But St. Elmo's has somehow achieved it.
-They're one of the best steakhouses in the country.
-And sure, you can still order tried-and-true menu items like the shrimp cocktail (it's filled with horseradish, and may melt your throat), but they've also made key updates to the space, like opening an upstairs, upscale lounge with a bar from the 1800s.
+It's one of the best steakhouses in the country.
+And sure, you can still order tried-and-true menu items like the shrimp cocktail (it's filled with horseradish, and may melt your throat), but it's also made key updates to the space, like opening an upstairs upscale lounge with a bar from the 1800s.
 Ron Swanson's even eaten here.
 Sounds like a good enough reason for it to stay popular for another 100+ years.

 Mason City (Est. 1920)

 You know who's sold a lot of sliders?
 White Castle.
 That company is also a Kansas product, like Raef LaFrentz.
 Yes, that Raef LaFrentz.
-But while Salina's famed slider shop doesn't have nearly as many locations as Harold and Kumar's favorite fast-food joint, The Cozy Inn stays popular to this day with their no-frills meat sandwiches topped with cooked onions and steamed buns.
+But while Salina's famed slider shop doesn't have nearly as many locations as Harold and Kumar's favorite fast-food joint, The Cozy Inn stays popular to this day with its no-frills meat sandwiches topped with cooked onions and served on steamed buns.